We help you make investments that matter. Here are the details.

 Are there any fees associated with investing in CoPower Green Bonds?

-If you decide to provide payment by wire transfer or cheque instead of pre-authorized debit, a $25 processing fee may apply.
+If payment is made by wire transfer or cheque instead of pre-authorized debit, a $25 processing fee may apply.

 Can I invest through an RRSP or TFSA?

-CoPower Green Bonds are eligible to be held in any registered account (ex.
-RRSP, TFSA, RESP, RRIF).
+CoPower Green Bonds are eligible to be held in most types of registered accounts (eg. RRSP, TFSA).

-All CoPower clients can open a registered account at Olympia Trust, Questrade or Caldwell Securities and invest in CoPower Green Bonds.
-Certain administrative fees apply, and your financial institution may charge you fees for holding private placements on your behalf.
+All CoPower clients can open a registered account at Olympia Trust or Questrade and invest in CoPower Green Bonds.
+Certain restrictions and administrative fees apply, and your financial institution may charge you fees for holding private placements on your behalf.

 Can I invest via my own financial institution, advisor or brokerage?

 While the majority of investors choose to invest directly through CoPower’s platform, there are growing number of financial institutions, wealth managers and online investment brokerages that have successfully facilitated CoPower Green Bond investments for their clients.
-If you don’t see your institution or wealth management firm on this list, get in touch with us and we’ll help you explore your options: email@example.com.
+If you have an advisor, get in touch with us and we’ll help you explore your options: email@example.com.

 Olympia Trust: All CoPower investors can open an account at Olympia Trust to purchase or hold CoPower Green Bonds in registered accounts.